Apps for scheduling

 Schedule your meeting: Doodle ($2.99)

 When scheduling a meeting, it's easy to fall into the trap of playing phone tag or exchanging dozens of emails to confirm individual availability.
-The Doodle iPhone app simplifies the process: with Doodle, the meeting organizer sends out an email with several options, and then each individual can cast one or more votes toward the time or date that works best for him or her.
-The organizer can then use that information to finalize a time for the meeting, and send out a confirmation email.
-The app syncs with Web-based and desktop calendar-applications, including Google Calendar and Outlook.
+The Doodle iPhone app simplifies the process.
+The meeting organizer sends out an email, iMessage, Facebook Message, WhatsApp or SMS with several options, and then everyone can cast one or more votes toward the time or date that works best for him or her.
+The organizer can then use that information to finalize a time for the meeting and send out a confirmation message.
+The app syncs with web-based and desktop calendar applications, including Google Calendar and Outlook.
 You can even create an ongoing availability profile so others can request to meet with you at a convenient time.

 Give your presentation: Keynote ($9.99 or free on new iPhones)